RED TIDE 3: The Big Red Schoolhouse and the Communist Indoctrination of America

 Now, some people (or even many) may ask, What does this have to do with God, the Bible, and, much less, the Gospel of Jesus Christ?
 To which I reply, “Everything!”

 As the late Catholic scholar Russel Kirk, the Father of the Modern Conservative Movement, wrote in THE CONSERVATIVE MIND, “Political problems are, at bottom, moral and religious problems.”
-I would suggest expanding that fundamental proposition to read like this: “Political, social and economic issues are, at bottom, philosophical, moral and religions issues.”
+I would suggest expanding that fundamental proposition to read like this: “Political, social and economic issues are, at bottom, philosophical, moral and religious issues.”

 Thus, Christians can’t afford to ignore philosophical, political, social, or economic issues.
 Such issues are clearly part of the Gospel of Jesus Christ, which impacts all aspects of our lives.

 The great Christian historian Christopher Dawson traces the development of Christian education (which was philosophical, moral, and religious as well as practical or pragmatic) from the monks in the British isles and Western Europe to the great universities that rose up in Western Europe, especially France and Italy in the Eleventh and Twelfth Centuries, in his book RELIGION AND THE RISE OF WESTERN CULTURE.
 Eventually, says Dawson, a penchant and a passion for “a rigorous and elaborate training in the art of logical thinking,” infused by a re-discovery of the writings of Aristotle, led to a belief that all of life, personal and historic, “is illuminated by a metaphysical vision of the universe as an intelligible unity.”
 As a result, all academic work and every area of knowledge (including science) “was coordinated and subordinated” to Christian and biblical theology, the doctrine of God.